 Honeysuckle Facts

-- In addition, all of the acknowledged members of this truly impressive Family of plants share yet another characteristic.
-This particular one, however, has nothing to do with biology.
-That’s because all known varieties of this extremely sweet-smelling and brilliant plant evolved as native to the Northern Hemisphere.
-This geographical restriction also applies to those species presently being considered for inclusion in group.
+- That’s because all known varieties of this sweet-smelling and brilliantly colored plant evolved as native to various portions of the Northern Hemisphere.
+This geographical restriction also applies to those species presently being considered for inclusion in the select group.

 Related Articles